tanaka774/puyo_mountain/memo.md

 - after each chain vanishing or splitting, key input is initialized and you cannnot keep being down key left pressed, have to re-press again each time
 - want to update connectedpuyos[] only when new one appears
 - drawGlue() doesn't draw any glue!!!
+- for debug, implement replay
+- sometimes connecting glue doesn't disappear for a little time during floating puyo falling-
+- for recording each steps, remember puyos of lockpuyo() and vanishpuyos, and
+- if you did undo once, you never come back to original board state
+  - only in gameover, you can undo or redo?